My Barrow

 Just as an aside, don’t forget to get some sweet peas started, too.
 An obelisk of these sweet-scented beauties will take up very little space on the veg plot, and will tempt all kinds of insect life to visit you and your crops, to carry out the all-important work of pollinating.
 And as a bonus, the flowers are really pretty, too!

 One final February note on grow-your-own: don’t forget that winter pruning is an important job this month, too.
 It’s pretty much your last opportunity to prune apple and pear trees before the sap rises and spring growth starts.
 Also it’s time to cut back red and white currants and gooseberries, to give them space for strong growth in the season ahead.
+You can find our tools for pruning here.

 So get planting in February, and prepare to enjoy the fruits of your labours.